-Big game hunting is.
+Big game hunting is big business in South Africa.
 But, so far, the country is rejecting efforts to ban the controversial practice of “canned Lion” hunting.

 These Kings Of The Jungle are bred in captivity — to be shot.

 A whistle gets the Lion’s attention just before the shots ring out.

 “Shoot him again, shoot him again,” a trophy hunter says, as the Lion tries frantically to escape.

 There’s nowhere to escape.
 Bred in captivity, and hunted in a confined area, trophy hunters pay up to $50,000 to shoot them.
 It’s called a canned hunt.